 The mobile and HTML5 combo

-Combined with HTML5, the most pertinent reason for the need for visual-based content, is the smartphone, which gives us the ability to view endless amounts of content while we’re on-the-go.
+Combined with HTML5, the most applicable reason for the need for visual-based content, is the smartphone, which gives us the ability to view endless amounts of content while we’re on the go.

-The challenge for brands: how to make their content stand out from competitors on a small screen?
+How to make their content stand out from competitors on a small screen?
 Thus, began the fight for visual content supremacy within the marketing industry.
-Another crucial question: even if we have effective visual content, how do we monetise it?
+Another crucial question: even if we have effective visual content, how do we monetize it?

-This brings new dynamics into the strategic plan such as the user journey (UX), the user interface (UI) and paid advertising.
-These fundamentals need to be engineered (with the visual content in mind) to not only pique the users’ interest, but if they click-through, giving them an easily-navigable UI for them to reach the intended objective.
+This brings new dynamics into the strategic plan such as the user journey (UX), the user interface (UI), and paid advertising.
+These fundamentals need to be engineered (with the visual content in mind) to not only pique the users’ interest but if they click through, give them an easily navigable UI for them to reach the intended objective.

 Furthermore, visuals help create a comprehensive relationship between your brand and the user, building trust and credibility.
 All of these elements play an important role in: